Girivihar – Shatrunjaya Hills, Palitana

 Some Prominent Palitana Temples

-When it comes to temple architecture, sculptures, and carving, it is hard to beat Jain temples.
+When it comes to temple architecture, sculptures, and carvings, it is hard to beat Jain temples.
 The intricacy of the sculptures and carvings has to be seen to be believed and better examples would be hard to find.

-Adinath Temple – This is one of the main temples on Shatrunjaya Hill.
-Located on the top of the Northern ridge, this is one of the grandest temples.
-Simple architecture with ornate patterns, the temple has a number of spired domes.
-A 7-foot Murti of Shri Adinath with crystal eyes can be seen seated in Padmasana.
-The temple has a magnificent and priceless collection of jewelry.
+Adinath Temple: This is one of the main temples on Shatrunjaya Hill.
+Located on the top of the Northern Ridge, this is one of the grandest temples.
+Simple architecture with ornate patterns, the temple has several spired domes.

-Adishwar Temple – This temple built in the 16th century CE is dedicated to Shri Rishabnath and boasts of an ornamented spire rising high.
+Adishwar Temple: This temple built in the 16th century CE is dedicated to Shri Rishabnath and boasts of an ornamented spire rising high.

-Samovasaran temple – This temple has been built recently at the base of the hills.
+Samovasaran temple: This temple has been built recently at the base of the hills.
 Here, Lord Mahavir can be seen seated in Padmasana posture, decorated with gems and jewelry.
 Murtis of Nakoda Bheruji, Manibhadra veer and Ghantakarna Veer Dada can also be seen here.

-Jambudweep Temple – Another prominent temple in this complex, a 108 feet tall Murti of Shri Rishabhnath was enshrined here in recent years.
+Jambudweep Temple: Another prominent temple in this complex, a 108 feet tall Murti of Shri Rishabhnath was enshrined here in recent years.
 Vigyan Bhavan, within the temple complex, is a sort of a planetarium where science is explained based on Jainology.

 Other prominent temples on Shatrunjaya Hills include the Vimal Shah Temple, and Saraswati Devi Temple.
 Narsinh Kesarji Temple, Dilwara Temple and many more.
 Shatrunjaya is a tribute to Jain temple architecture, devotedness, faith, and belief.
 It is a place that stands out as a magnificent wonder of the world.

-How to reach Palitana
+How to Reach Palitana

 Palitana Railway Station is about 3.5 km from Shatrunjaya Taleti.